BrianInGermany/Xzerpt/README.md

-# IdeaStackr: a framework for clustering research
+# IdeaStackr: a framework for writing papers
 ## Description:

 IdeaStackr uses idea clustering and source management to bring structure to your research data and keep track of what ideas you found where.